biliscript-syndicate/examples/legacy/README.md

 Doesn't work with current biliscript engine.

-- `IDE.as` An IDE built with patching and hacking of biliscript engine with exploits.
+- `IDE.as` An IDE built with patching and hacking of the Biliscript engine with exploits.
 - `TamarinESCBootstrap.as` A loader of Tamarin ESC, an ActionScript compiler (yo dawg).

 老代码